 Since it feels like Summer lasted a whole five minutes.
 However, it’s time to think ahead to the Winter season and how to winter-proof your motorcycle.
 You need to make sure you’re prepared for the long, dark and cold months ahead.
 It’s certainly not most motorcyclists favourite time of year to be riding on their bikes.

 Some riders keep their motorcycles tucked away for winter in their homes.
 However, for many, it will still be their daily commute.
 Whatever you decided to do, it’s important to prepare your motorcycle for winter.
-Read on to find out how you can winter-proof your motorcycle with Rev and Go.
+Read on to find out how you can winter-proof your motorcycle with Ant on a Slant.

 Option 1: Ride the Winter months out.